amylum-archived/server/README.md

 * S3_BUCKET: bucket name where packages are stored
 * MAINTAINER_EMAIL: email to show on error pages
 * RACK_ENV: production
+* SSL_DIR: directory for finding ./cert and ./key for SSL

 ## License